 I get asked this question from many beginning screenwriters: “How long should a first draft take?”
 If you’ve been screenwriting for a while, you’ll be able to estimate how fast you can write a first draft of a screenplay.
 That’s important because when you start working professionally, you will need to work under a contracted deadline and deliver the goods on time at the top of your game.
-This is why I recommend that beginning screenwriters to always set their own realistic writing schedules when writing their specs so they’ll be training for the day when a professional opportunity arrives.
+This is why I recommend that beginning screenwriters always set their own realistic writing schedules when writing their specs and meet their self appointed deadlines so they’ll be training for the day when a professional opportunity arrives.

 You may labor over your spec for six months or longer because there is no deadline and your life keeps getting in the way.
 Once screenwriting becomes your job, and it is a job, you’ll need to have the stamina and focus to write six or more hours per day to meet a deadline.
 If you haven’t already, you need to set up a regular, uninterrupted writing schedule and protect it at all costs.
 If the forces of interruption get in the way, you’re productivity and success will be severely hampered.
 An important element in writing is consistency and if you skip one day, and then two, you’ll find yourself losing the vital focus to keep your script on track.
 As you’ve probably found out already, there is always something else to do then write.
 It’s important to finish out a day writing, no matter the page count, and get right back to it the next day while it’s fresh in your mind.
 This builds consistency and a regular schedule.